 5.2.
 The qualifying testwill be set and administered

 examine forthe M. Phil.in Development Studies .
-Candidates must enter themselves for the qualifying test online.
+Candidates must enter themselves for the qualifying test via their Colleges.
 5. 3.
 Candidates mayselect thetwo foundation papers which they offerfrom the list set out below except that candidates with a non-economics background are required to include Economics as one of the two papers and candidates are not permitted, except with the permission of the Graduate Studies Committee, to offer a paper in the subject of their bachelor's degree.

 i) History and Politics

 Topics may include the themes of state formation and development; encounters between different civilisations; colonialism, collaboration, and resistance; nationalism, decolonisation; class formation, gender relations, and the formation of political identities; politics and policy.
 Students will be expected to show knowledge of developments in countries from more than one of the following regions: Africa, Asia, and Latin America.